JFfarrell/summerProject/django_graphQL/bus_routes/README.md

 `schema.py`
 Creates a BusRoute object that can be queried by graphQL.
 Three querys are housed here:

+- resolve_unique_stops: returns every unique stop

+- resolve_unique_routes: returns every unique route

--resolve_all_bus_routes: returns all data for all routes, no parameters required.
+-resolve_all_bus_routes: catch all. returns all data for all routes, no parameters required.
 ![allQ](https://user-images.githubusercontent.com/71881578/125189397-ce744a00-e22f-11eb-9914-c4a44b18ce2f.PNG)

 -resolve_route_by_num: returns all data for a give route number (string: 155, 37, 70, etc).
 Route